-Policy LU-14.5: Oaks Gateway Node
+POLICY LU-14.5: OAKS GATEWAY NODE

 This is a gateway retail and shopping node.
-New residential and office uses, if allowed, should be designed on the "mixed-use village" concept discussed earlier in this Element.
+New residential, if allowed, should be designed on the "mixed-use village" concept discussed earlier in this Element.

-Policy LU-14.6: Community Recreation Node
+POLICY LU-14.6: COMMUNITY RECREATION NODE